Dreams of silver: the color in which your life hears fine lunar signals

 Astrological note: The dream of a silver mirror often arrives during transits of Uranus through the 1st or 12th house, during its aspects to Mercury, and during periods of Mercury retrograde through your personal houses.
 Aquarians, Pisces, and Geminis recognize this dream especially precisely.
 If Uranus is now touching your Mercury — the Explorer looks within, and the dream conveys this through a mirror in which you see something you did not notice before.

-Sometimes silver in a dream looks sharp: a cold weapon, a steel blade, an icy metal, a mirror that reflects only your unreachable.
-In the body — a slight wariness: there is beauty, but it does not warm.
+Sometimes silver in a dream looks sharp: a cold weapon, a steel blade, an icy metal, a mirror that reflects only your unreachable self.
+A slight wariness lives in the body: there is beauty, but it does not warm.

-If the metal shines and cuts — there is a cold form of strength beside you, and it is worth deciding whether it is appropriate near you, especially if you are a sensitive person.
-If the mirror shows you “unreachable” — an image of “the ideal I” is at work inside, distancing you from reality, and it is worth gently working with it, not trying at once to destroy it.
-If you feel chilled beside this cold — the body reports that here you need more warmth, not yet more beauty, and it is worth listening to this simple truth.
-If you yourself have become an “icy mirror” for someone — it is worth honestly noticing this and gently returning warmth to the gaze, while it is still possible.
+If the metal shines and cuts, there is a cold form of strength beside you, and it is worth deciding whether it is appropriate near you, especially if you are a sensitive person.
+If the mirror shows you “unreachable,” an image of “the ideal I” is at work inside, distancing you from reality, and it is worth gently working with it without trying to destroy it at once.
+If you feel chilled beside this cold, the body is reporting that here you need more warmth, not more beauty, and it is worth listening to this simple truth.
+If you yourself have become an “icy mirror” for someone, it is worth honestly noticing this and gently returning warmth to your gaze, while it is still possible.

 Ask yourself: “Where in my life has the beautiful become cold — and what would help bring living warmth back to this place, without ruining the restrained form?”